FraunhoferIOSB/FAAAST-Service/docs/source/persistences/file_persistence.md

-# File Persistence
+# File
-The file persistence keeps the entire AAS Environment in a model file which is stored at the local machine.
+The file-based persistence keeps the entire AAS Environment in a model file which is stored at the local machine.
 Any change request, such as changing the value of a property, results in a change to the AAS environment model file.
 Thus, changes are stored permanently.

 File Persistence configuration supports the following configuration parameters:
 -   `dataDir` (optional, default: `/`): Path under which the model file created by the persistence is to be saved